Why I want people to

 When they finally got this department created for their

-patients, Dennis Kane, R.N. was ordered by Kaiser to finally
+patients, Dennis Kane, R.N. was ordered by Kaiser to

-and without washing his hands nor wearing
+a "Closer", and without washing his hands nor wearing

 immediately after using the bathroom where he did not wash

 his hands.
-Then, still without washing his
+Then, still without washing his hands, nor

-After a lot of blood being spread around, the nurse informed me
+lot of blood being spread around, the nurse informed me

-that he was unable to change the trach tube because it was stuck
+that he was unable to change the trach tube because it was

-continued to try do so.
+health if he continued to try do so.

-We later were informed that Kaiser rules require two nurses
+We later were informed that Kaiser rules require two

-follow sterile technique required to
+complete failure to follow sterile technique required to

 change an indwelling foley urinary catheter and the

 Finally a new nurse came to see our father.
 She actually

 examined him, but we never heard from the bather again.
-The new

-for his terrible medical treatment of
+Dennis Kane, R.N. for his terrible medical treatment of

 all of his patients.
 She did change the catheter and the

 father be treated for his infection, but Kaiser

 refused him treatment.